Devesh1509/Solar_tracking_system/README.md

 - Monitor the system's performance and energy generation.

-## Configuration
-To customize the solar tracking system for your location, follow these steps:

-- Open the Arduino code in the Arduino IDE.

-- Locate the configuration section in the code.

-- Adjust the latitude and longitude coordinates for your location.

-- Modify any other parameters as needed (e.g., tracking sensitivity).

-- Upload the updated code to your Arduino board.

 ## Contact
-For questions or inquiries, please contact Devesh Chandel.
+For questions or inquiries, please contact @Devesh1509.